 - Have no children out of wedlock

 These items may seem normal to some, but where I grew up all of the above was a challenge for a South Bronx raised child.
 We were 14 years old at the time, and guess what?
 We accomplished what we said we would do.
 We made this, what I now call a “Bucket List”, without our parents input.
 We both graduated from high school.
 Pam went to college in up-state NY, met her husband in college, got married, and had three beautiful kids.
 I moved away, went to college in Atlanta, GA and graduated, did not marry and had no kids (my choice), but eventually was a foster parent.
 We kept our Bucket List items, and to this day we keep in touch – not as often as we like, but social media keeps us connected.
 I find when I write things down I tend to accomplish those things; some items may fall by the wayside, but for the most part the items get accomplished.
 It is so important to instill in your child the need and/or desire to complete tasks.
 Uncompleted tasks tend toward disorganization, procrastination, and a sense that certain things have no importance.
 Small tasks are importance and can provide a sense of joy.
 Bucket Lists are living documents and can change.
 I have a story behind this idea of changing Bucket List.
 I flew into Buffalo, New York on my way to Toronto, Canada.
-I took a detour and decided to go see Niagara Falls and when I got to Niagara Falls I happened to hear a helicopter overhead.
-Well, well, well, there was a company giving helicopter rides over the Falls and yes I did!
-It was not on my Bucket List to do but I took a helicopter ride over Niagara Falls and it was spectacular!
-I had a new item to place on my Bucket List.
+I took a detour and decided to go see Niagara Falls and when I got to Niagara Falls I happened to hear a helicopter overhead offering Niagara Falls tours.
+Well, well, well, there was a company giving helicopter rides over the Falls and yes I did jump at the chance to go on one of these tours!
+Since this moment it has since been a dream of mine to take to the skies in a helicopter and become a pilot myself as it was such an amazing experience that I will never forget.
+I’ve become that invested in the idea that I’ve secretly been looking into pilot lessons and even the helicopter cost breakdown to all make it become a reality one day.
+The helicopter ride over Niagara Falls was just spectacular and inspiring, so this urge to be able to fly on my own now is definitely something to be added to my bucket list.
+But for your children, here is what you can do to help to create theirs!

 How to Begin Your Child’s Bucket List